News Letter Sign Up

 Closing Date for Chardham Yatra in 2024: 03 November 2024 (Bhai Dooj)

-How do I go on Chardham Yatra by road?
+How do I go on Uttarakhand Chardham Yatra by Road?

 It takes nearly 10 to 12 days to complete the Char Dham Yatra by road.
 Haridwar, Delhi, Rishikesh, and Dehradun are the starting points of the Char Dham Yatra via road.
 The nearest railway station to these sacred locations is located in Haridwar.
 Extensive road and rail networks link Haridwar to Delhi and other major cities.
 There are both public and private buses that are easily available to go to Char Dham.
 Additionally, Haridwar, Rishikesh, and Dehradun offer taxi services.